youssefsalah224/Pattern-recognition/README.md

 #Operation on The Data

 1) Read The Data:
- reading the data but don't download it, we use link to get it.
+ reading and preposses the data

 2) Shuffling The Data:
 We shuffled and randomized it to mix up data and can optionally retain logical relationships between columns.